darklab8/blog/blog/articles/article_detailed/article_20250609_grafana/grafana_part3_prometheus.md

 # Intro

-Monitoring with metrics is the most useful because they tell you roughly when and where is the issue.
+Monitoring with metrics is the most useful because they tell you roughly when and where the issue is.
-- For example we can see CPU/RAM/disk usage and other general metrics about application running, including when there were potentially reported OOM kills, with history of data in period of for example last month
+- For example, we can see CPU/RAM/disk usage and other general metrics about an application running, including when there were potentially reported OOM kills, with a history of data in a period of lets say last month.
 - Or we could be seeing detalization, regarding which our endpoints where slow, which percentage of them were slow?
-At which endpoint web server spent the most sum of time (after we summed time of all processed responses)?
+At which endpoint web server spend the most sum of time (after we summed time of all processed responses)?
 - Or we could be seeing where our message queue handling workers are stuck, where they error and etc.

-Metrics show detalization When, and What. historic data that gives us understanding where is the source of issue or timeframe where to dig for data (by logs and traces) further.
+Metrics show detalization When, and What. historic data that gives us understanding where is the source of the issue or the timeframe where to dig for data (by logs and traces) further.

-You no longer need real time watching current values of application usage, you are able monitor historic data and finding clues among the noticed patterns!
+You no longer need real-time watching current values of application usage, you are able to monitor historic data and finding clues among the noticed patterns!

-The most important quality of Metrics is that they are HIGHLY PERFORMANT to query and to store. they are taken one time per 1 minute for example, per 1 unit set of labels (application_name, endpoint_name, status_code as example of labels).
-So when Logging monitoring we can be struggling to have weeks data retention, and tracing is barely affordable to see days of data, we are still able to see **Metrics data for many months even in the most high loaded infrastructure.**
+The most important quality of Metrics is that they are HIGHLY PERFORMANT to query and to store.
+They are taken one time per 1 minute for example, per 1 unit set of labels (application_name, endpoint_name, status_code as example of labels).
+So when Logging monitoring, we can be struggling to have weeks of data retention, and tracing is barely affordable to see days of data, we are still able to see **Metrics data for many months even in the most high loaded infrastructure.**

 ## The most common issue.
 High cardinality.